 It is recognized that member bodies in developing countries often lack the resources to participate in all committees which may be carrying out work which is important for their national economy.
 Developing country member bodies are therefore invited to establish P-member twinning arrangements with more experienced P-members.
 Under such arrangements, the lead P-member will ensure that the views of the twinned P-member are communicated to and taken into consideration by the responsible ISO committee.
 The twinned P-member shall consequently also have the status of P-member (see note) and be registered as a twinned P-member by the Central Secretariat.

 NOTE It is left to the member bodies concerned to determine the most effective way of implementing twinning.
-This may include for example the P-member sponsoring an expert from the twinned member body to participate in committee meetings or to act as an expert in a working group, or it may involve the P-member seeking the views of the twinned member body on particular agenda items/documents and ensuring that the twinned member body provides its positions in writing to the committee secretariat.
+This may include for example the P-member sponsoring an Expert from the twinned member body to participate in committee meetings or to act as an Expert in a working group, or it may involve the P-member seeking the views of the twinned member body on particular agenda items/documents and ensuring that the twinned member body provides its positions in writing to the committee secretariat.

-The details of all twinning arrangements shall be notified to the secretariat and chair of the committee concerned, with the committee members and the office of the CEO being informed accordingly to ensure the greatest possible transparency.
+The details of all twinning arrangements shall be notified to the secretariat and Chair of the committee concerned, with the committee members and the Office of the CEO being informed accordingly to ensure the greatest possible transparency.

 A lead P-member shall twin with only one other P-member in any particular committee.